cse110-sp26-group16/cse110-sp26-group16/admin/team.md

 Cuties, like the oranges

+We value: collaboration,

 # Team Roster

 ### Jordan Junaidi
 I'm a second-year computer science major in Seventh College.
-I enjoy playing video games, playing/watching basketball, and travelling.
+I have experience with full-stack development and some AI/ML.
+In my free time I enjoy playing video games, playing/watching basketball, and travelling.

 Github: https://github.com/JordanJunaidi